mplakalovi1/Dasaga-Scripts/Block and Unblock Domain/Explicit Blocking/Unblock Domains/ReadMe.md

 # Unblock-Domains PowerShell Script

 ## Description
-The Unblock-Domains PowerShell script is designed to remove blocking entries ('0.0.0.0 [Domain Name]') from the hosts file on a Windows system.
+The Unblock-Domains PowerShell script is designed to remove blocking entries (`0.0.0.0 [Domain Name]`) from the hosts file on a Windows system.
 It can be used to unblock specific domains by removing the entries added for blocking.

 ## Usage
 1. **Clone or Download the Repository:**